matrix-org/matrix-spec-proposals/proposals/1819-remove-presence-lists.md

-Presence lists seem like a good fit for ['MSC1769: Extensible profiles as rooms'](https://github.com/matrix-org/matrix-doc/pull/1769) proposal, meaning that the current design will most likely be superceded.
+Presence lists seem like a good fit for ['MSC1769: Extensible profiles as rooms'](https://github.com/matrix-org/matrix-doc/pull/1769) proposal, meaning that the current design will most likely be superseded.

 Additionally, no major client has implemented the behaviour to date and the only server implementation of presence lists (Synapse) auto-accepts invites